OatKandanai/outfits-store-web-app/README.md

   ```

 ### 🗄️ Importing Sample Products
-- If you want to pre-fill the database with sample products, you can import outfitsstore.products.json into MongoDB, Alternatively, you can add products via the admin dashboard.
+- If you want to pre-fill the products database with sample products, you can import outfitsstore.products.json into MongoDB, Alternatively, you can add products via the admin dashboard.